xrdocs/design/_blogs/2020-09-20-converged-sdn-transport-3_5-hld.md

 <img src="http://xrdocs.io/design/images/cmf-hld/cst-etree.png" width="500"/>

 ## E-Tree Operation
 One of the strongest features of EVPN is its dynamic signaling of PE state across the entire EVPN virtual instance.
 E-Tree extends this paradigm by signaling between EVPN PEs which Ethernet Segments are considered root segments and which ones are considered leaf segments.
-Similar to hub and spoke L3VPN networks, traffic is allowed between root/leaf and root/root interfaces
+Similar to hub and spoke L3VPN networks, traffic is allowed between root/leaf and root/root interfaces but not between leaf interfaces either on the same node or on different nodes.
+EVPN signaling creates the forwarding state and entries to restrict traffic forwarding between endpoints connected to the same leaf Ethernet Segment.

+### Split-Horizon Groups
+E-Tree enables split horizon groups on access interfaces within the same Bridge Domain/EVI configured for E-Tree to prohibit direct L2 forwarding between these interfaces.

+### L3 IRB Support
+In a fully distributed FTTH deployment, a provider may choose to put the L3 gateway for downstream access endpoints on the leaf device.
+The L3 BVI interface defined for the E-Tree
+BD/EVI is always considered a root endpoint.
+E-Tree operates at L2 so when a L3 interface is present traffic will be forwarded at L3 between leaf endpoints.
+Note L2 leaf devices using a centralized IRB L3 GW on an E-Tree root node is not currently supported.
+In this type of deployment where the L3 GW is not located on the leaf the upstream L3 GW node must be attached via a L2 interface into the E-Tree root node Bridge Domani/EVI.
+It is recommended to locate the L3 GW on the leaf device if possible.

+###

 # Cable Converged Interconnect Network (CIN)